gugulet-hu/qself-docs/docs/spread-ai/index.md

 <!---
 Notes:
 A quickstart section is like 'Hello World'.
 It gives the reader confidence that they can use the tool.
-The example in the video takes detours and is not clear, whereas a Hello World needs to be simple and withiout the frills.
+The example in the video takes detours and is not clear, whereas a Hello World needs to be simple and without the frills.
 --->

 This quickstart guide will introduce you to some of the main features of SPREAD Studio - such as making data queries, styling your application, and deploying it to production.
 Before starting, make sure that your local environment is [set up correctly](#setting-up-your-local-environment).
 The process is laid out in the diagram, with more detail in the list items.